Annalena McAfee

-Biography

 Early years and career

 Annalena McAfee was born in 1952 in London, England, to parents from Glasgow, Scotland.
 She was educated at Essex University.

 In 2003, she served as a judge for the Orange Prize for Fiction, the UK's largest annual literary award.
 She has also been on the panel for The South Bank Show arts awards, the Ben Pimlott Prize for political writing (2005), The Guardian/Penguin photography competition for cover art (2006), the Samuel Johnson prize for non-fiction, and other awards.
 Literary festivals where she has spoken include Prague (2003) and Hay-on-Wye (2005).
 In 2008, she served as a judge for the Orwell Prize (for political writing).

 McAfee was the editor of The Guardians review supplement, the Guardian Review, from 1999 until July 2006, when she resigned to pursue a writing career.
 Before working for The Guardian, she was a literary journalist at the Financial Times and theatre critic on the Evening Standard.